-Property, plant and equipment 168,177 million yen Right-of-use assets 390,537 million yen Impairment losses on above assets 15,723 million yen
+Property, plant and equipment 195,226 million yen Right-of-use assets 395,634 million yen Impairment losses on above assets 22,525 million yen

-B. Information relating to the content of important accounting estimates for the identified items including flagship stores, is considered as an individual CGU and recoverable amounts thereon are calculated based on value in use.
+B. Information relating to the content of important accounting estimates for the identified items

 The valuation method for Property, plant and equipment and Right-of-use assets is described in the notes to the consolidated financial statements: 1 (5) Accounting Policies E.